 tan(near-measurement) = tan(far-measurement)

-After finding 'k', adjust both 'x' (Distance From Wall) values by this amount and use the formulas above
+After finding 'k', adjust both near/far 'x' (Distance From Wall) values by this 'k' amount and use the formulas above

-Entrance Pupil: 'k' is also the offset from the common measurment point
+Entrance Pupil: 'k' is also the offset from the common measurement point

 to the location of the Entrance Pupil for your lens, also known as the

 Here is a script that does all of that computation for you:

 To assist in understanding how this works, clicking on one of these

 links will fill in the table above with actual test data: